Micron Area Plan Concept

 I am new to the community on 400 W. Luckily someone informed me about the proposed changes.
 I have several questions: Was there a call for public comment or notification of homeowners that I missed?
 Does approval of the plan also mean approval of the zoning changes to get rid of the park and replace it with houses?
 Has anyone from planning been to the land to look at the proposed open space to see how unusable it actually is or to look at the “Greenways” which are to be reserved as environmentally sensitive lands?
 Since there no Lehi city parks nearby, Where is the plan for the park to provide residents a playground and place to play on grassy areas?
 Are there any discussions in place with the school district for a new elementary school for all the new houses since the current school is nearing capacity?

-BFrampton asked almost 3 years ago
+BFrampton asked over 3 years ago

 Great questions.